 He also lives by sticking to his moral code, even if doing the right thing means doing the most embarrassing, unpopular thing.
 This was a tough rule to follow sometimes, especially in high school, but what a great lesson to have learned so young.

-I'm sure he didn't plan on me becoming quite so cat-obsessed,
+I'm sure he didn't plan on me becoming quite so cat-obsessed, but he still built my precious kitties a cat tower for Christmas! |

 5. The importance of family.
 Growing up, we were all required to attend one another's sporting events, band and choir concerts, and everything in between.
 Supporting and respecting our family members was an extremely important principle in our home.
 Friends will come and go, he says, but your family is always there for you.
 "We're all you've got," he has told me plenty of times, and I really couldn't ask for anything better.